Conservation and Improvement of Adequate Working Environment

 Supporting Volunteer Activities by Employees

-The GS Yuasa Group introduced a volunteer leave program to establish an environment where employees can participate in social contribution activities under their own initiative.
+At GS Yuasa International Ltd., we introduced a volunteer leave program to establish an environment where employees can participate in social contribution activities under their own initiative.
 This program enables employees to participate in volunteer activities (such as environmental preservation, social service, and social welfare) under their own initiative so that they can have a positive impact on their local communities.
 By providing an environment where employees can engage in social contribution, we seek to encourage self-actualization and heightened awareness of social issues by employees.

 As work styles and ideas concerning time off diversify, the Group is working to increase employee engagement by responding flexibly to changing employee lifestyles and preferences.